cossacklabs/product-docs/acra/acra-in-depth/data-flow/_index.md

 #### When to use

 When the system will benefit from client-side encryption and security controls provided by AcraServer.
-One application can sends encrypted data ("writer"), other can read decrypted data through AcraServer ("readers").
+One application can send encrypted data ("writer"), other can read decrypted data through AcraServer ("readers").

 #### Which components to use